Yaseen-Nasr/DesignPatterns/README.md

 Here are some of the design patterns that are included in this repository:

--Singleton Pattern
+1-Singleton Pattern

--Adapter Pattern
+2-Adapter Pattern

 I assume that PayRollSystem ( a legacy system) i have to deal with it so in AdapterPattern projc i apply this pattern by `PayrollSystemEmployeeAdapter.cs` and `PayrollSystemPayItemAdapter.cs` to to constract the `Empolyee` and `PayItem` that the `PayRollsystem` to adapt the expected inputs and outputs far from chenges requirements in AdapterPattern projc

--Strategy Pattern && -Factory Pattern
+3-Strategy Pattern && -Factory Patterns (handilling Null Object)

- Apply simple factory pattern in `StrategyPattern` project when create new instance of `ICustomerDiscountStrategy` to centralizetion creation instance.
+ Apply simple factory pattern in `StrategyPattern` project when create new instance of `ICustomerDiscountStrategy` to centralizetion creation instance with in `CustomerDiscountStrategyFactory` and handling null object excebtion  by return the default instance of `NewCustomerDiscountStrategy`,

 -Decorator Pattern